-6.5 Component 5 Speaking and Listening Test
+6.5 Component 5 Speaking and Listening Test (Optional)

-Approximately 10-12 minutes, 30 marks
+Approx. 10-12 minutes, 30 marks

-This component description should be read in conjunction with Section 7.2 in this syllabus and the relevant sections of the Cambridge Handbook.
+www.PapaCambridge.com This component description should be read in conjunction with Section 7.2 in this syllabus and the relevant sections of the Cambridge Administrative Guide and the Cambridge Handbook.